s4dr0t1/project-based-tutorials-in-c/README.md

-# Project Based Tutorials in C
+# Project based tutorials in C

 A list of tutorials that work towards the making of small to large projects in C.